felix-hilden/tekore/docs/index.rst

 If you're new here, have a look at :ref:`getting-started`.
 After your first calls to the API you might want to look at :ref:`advanced-usage`.
 More ellaborate example scripts can be found in :ref:`examples`.
+Detailed information can be found in our concise :ref:`reference`.

 Using an older version?
 See the `legacy documentation <rtd old_>`_ for Spotipy 2.